Mr. Dressup: Conclusion

-Legacy and honours
+Legacy and honors

 Rebroadcasts of the series continued for a decade after it ended, until CBC announced that it was taking Mr. Dressup out of its weekday morning lineup and moving it to Sunday mornings, effective July 3, 2006.
 The final repeat aired on September 3, 2006.
 In 2017, episodes from the series were included on encore+, a YouTube channel run by the Canada Media Fund and Google Canada.
 Although the five episodes made available on YouTube in 2017 were deleted in June 2018, they were re-posted a month later in July 2018.

-A three DVD box set of selected episodes, entitled Mr. Dressup: Tickle Trunk Treasures, was released in 2002, with Judith Lawrence coming out of retirement to play Casey & Finnegan in new introductions for the set.
+A three DVD box set of selected episodes, entitled Mr. Dressup: Tickle Trunk Treasures, was released in 2002, with Judith Lawrence coming out of retirement to play Casey and Finnegan in new introductions for the set.

 Due to the long run of the series, several generations of Canadian children, as well as Americans growing up in northern United States regions that received the CBC signal, grew up watching Mr. Dressup and his adventures.
 Ernie Coombs and the character of Mr. Dressup have become strong Canadian icons and a part of Canadian pop culture.

-In 2010 two elements of the series were preserved for public viewing.
+In 2010, two elements of the series were preserved for public viewing.
 They were Casey's tree house, which is on display in the Canadian Broadcasting Centre in Downtown Toronto, and the Tickle Trunk (with assorted props), which was previously on display in the CBC Museum, close to where the tree house is located.
 The Tickle Trunk was not placed in another museum after the CBC Museum closed.

 On November 26, 2012, Mr. Dressup (along with Casey and Finnegan) were featured in a Google Doodle on the Canadian Google website as a tribute to Coombs' 85th birthday.

-In September 2022, Amazon Prime Video greenlit a documentary about the show and key creators due for release in 2023 the documentary will be directed by Rob McCallum, written by McCallum and Jordan C. Morris and produced by Mark Bishop and Aeschylus Poulos.
-Marblemedia, Hawkeye Pictures and Pyre Productions are also producing.
+In September 2022, Amazon Prime Video greenlit a documentary about the show.
+Mr. Dressup: The Magic of Make-Believe, directed by Robert McCallum, premiered at the 2023 Toronto International Film Festival, where it won the People's Choice Award for Documentaries.
+The widely anticipated documentary premiered on Amazon Prime October 10, 2023.

+In coverage of the documentary, McCallum claimed the significance of Casey as a pioneer of LGBTQ representation in children's television.
+Although Mr. Dressup referred to Casey as "he" or "him" in the show, Lawrence, Casey's creator and puppeteer, remarked that Casey was a character that both boys and girls could relate to, and stated in the film that whenever she was asked if Casey was a boy or a girl, she would just answer "yes".